Valens: Early life and military career

 Valens and his brother Valentinian were born, in 328 and 321 respectively, to an Illyrian family resident in Cibalae (Vinkovci) in Pannonia Secunda.
 Their father Gratianus Funarius, a native of Cibalae, had served as a senior officer in the Roman army and as comes Africae.
 The brothers grew up on estates purchased by Gratianus in Africa and Britain.
 Both were Christians, but favored different sects: Valentinian was a Nicene Christian and Valens was an Arian Christian (specifically a Homoean).
 In adulthood, Valens served in the protectores domestici under the emperors Julian and Jovian.
 According to the 5th-century Greek historian Socrates Scholasticus, Valens refused pressure to offer pagan sacrifices during the reign of the polytheist emperor Julian.

-Julian was killed in battle against the Persians in June 363, and his successor Jovian died the following February while traveling home to Constantinople.
+Julian was killed in battle against the Persians in June 363, and his successor Jovian died the following February while travelling home to Constantinople.
 The Latin historian Ammianus Marcellinus relates that Valentinian was summoned to Nicaea by a council of military and civil officials, who acclaimed him augustus on 25 February 364.

 Solidus of Valens showing Valentinian and Valens on the reverse, marked: victoria ("the Victory of Our Augusti").
 They hold together the orb, a symbol of power.

 Valentinian appointed his brother Valens tribunus stabulorum (or stabuli) on 1 March 364.
 It was the general opinion that Valentinian needed help to handle the administration, civil and military, of the large and unwieldy empire, and, on 28 March, at the express demand of the soldiers for a second augustus, he selected Valens as co-emperor at the Hebdomon, before the Constantinian Walls.